Job portal ZipRecruiter files to go public via direct listing

 Founded in 2010, it is a developer of an online marketplace for employers and job seekers and competes with Indeed and Microsoft-owned LinkedIn.

-The listing plan will look to cash in on the booming market for new offerings as seen by the robust debuts of gaming firm Roblox Corp (RBLX.N) and South Korean e-commerce firm Coupang Inc .
+The listing plan will look to cash in on the booming market for new offerings as seen by the robust debuts of gaming firm Roblox Corp and South Korean e-commerce firm Coupang Inc.

-ZipRecruiter had hired Goldman Sachs Group Inc (GS.N) and JPMorgan Chase & Co (JPM.N) in December to lead preparations for an IPO.
+ZipRecruiter had hired Goldman Sachs Group Inc and JPMorgan Chase & Co in December to lead preparations for an IPO.

 The Santa Monica, California-based company will trade under the symbol “ZIP” when it goes public, the company said in a regulatory filing.